BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 >> * The incorporation of an instrumentation management plan, was not as highly utilized (56%).
 >> * Oversight of data analyses and double-checking results were some of the least widely used ones (26%).
 >> ```
+>> Remember: You can use `+` or `-` too.
 > {: .solution}
 {: .challenge}

 <br>

-You can also add sub-levels, to create sub-lists by indenting the next list item evenly by two or four spaces (Remember: You can use `+` or `-` too):
+You can also add sub-levels, to create sub-lists by indenting the next list item evenly by two or four spaces:
 ```
 * A bullet point
   * Sub-level one